navapbc/platform-cli/README.md

 for best
 info](https://github.com/nix-community/nix-direnv?tab=readme-ov-file#installation).

-You can then use the `poetry` command as normal, or run tooling directly.
+You can then use the `uv` command as normal, or run tooling directly.
 To run the tooling directly in Make targets, add to `.envrc`:

 ```sh